Personal data processing in digital examinations

 Recordings from oral examinations can be destroyed two years after the examination.
 If an examination leads to a case on amendment of the grading decision, the recording may be included in the case and if so must be registered and stored as part of the case material.
 Ensure that the videos are stored in a secure storage location, where access is regulated and no unauthorised destruction is possible.

-For questions regarding registration, storage and destruction, please refer to the Records Management office in the Legal and Records Management division.
+For questions regarding registration, storage and destruction, please refer to the Records Management office in the Legal and Records Management division, which you will reach by clicking here (opens in the same window).